 The Company maintains savings and current accounts and time deposits with an entity under common control which is a local commercial bank.
-Cash and cash equivalents earns interest at the prevailing bank deposit rates.
-These balances amounted to ₱281.0 million and ₱216.2 million as of December 31, 2021 and 2020, respectively.
+Cash and cash equivalents earn interest at the prevailing bank deposit rates.
+These balances amounted to ₱440.8 million and ₱281.0 million as of December 31, 2022 and 2021, respectively.